mhenke/cfwheels-training/05-authentication.md

 </cfoutput>
 ```

 Nothing special here.
-Lets try to load our login page at `http://wheels.local/index.cfm/main/login` If its there, you’re ready to go!
+Lets try to load our login page at 'http://wheels.local/index.cfm/main/login' If its there, you’re ready to go!

 ### Creating our Main Controller

-We will make a simple controller with the following actions: `login`, `logout`, and `signin`.
-The `signin` action creates a session structure called user if the email and password is correct.
+We will make a simple controller with the following actions: 'login`, 'logout`, and 'signin`.
+The 'signin' action creates a session structure called user if the email and password is correct.

 ```cfm
 <cfcomponent extends="Controller" output="false">